xiaolingis/cesium-tile-draco/README.md

 Go Cesium Point Cloud Tiler is a tool to convert point cloud stored as LAS files to Cesium.js 3D tiles ready to be streamed, automatically generating the appropriate level of details and including additional information for each point such as color, laser intensity and classification.

+The original library of this library is [gocesiumtiler](https://github.com/mfbonfigli/gocesiumtiler) and its protocol is LGPLv3

 ## Features
 Go Cesium Point Cloud Tiler automatically handles coordinate conversion to the format required by Cesium and can also